FGS Awards Categories

 - Rabbi Malcolm H. Stern Humanitarian Award.
 A plaque presented to recognize the lifetime contributions of a rare individual whose positive personal influence and example have fostered unity in the genealogical community, provided leadership to its individual members, and helped make family history a vital force in the community at large.
 (Established January 1994.)

-- NEW Award: Repository of the Year Award.
-A plaque that recognizes a library, archive, historical society, museum, academic institution, or other repository for its impact and contribution to the genealogy community, preservation of records, technology advances, or other services to family history.
+- Repository of the Year Award.
+A plaque that recognizes a library, archive, historical society, museum, academic institution, or other repository for its exceptional impact and contribution to the genealogy community, preservation of records, access to records, technology advances, or other services to family history.